 Lee Luda chatbot

-Scatter Lab CEO Kim Jong-yoon had initially defended Lee Luda, saying the bot would take time to learn and mature, before finally shutting it down three weeks after its launch.
+Scatter Lab CEO Kim Jong-yoon had initially defended Lee Luda, saying the bot would take time to learn and mature, before shutting it down three weeks after its launch.

 Operator: Scatter Lab